bright/new-www/content/blog/embracing-tech-and-business-side-of-software-development-meet-piotr.md

 I sold my business and chose to freelance for a while and work on my own apps.
 In the end, freelancing wasn't the perfect solution for me, as I love to work in a team, so I began searching for a full-time job.

 I recall coming across a job offer from Bright Inventions on a job board, but I didn't apply at that time.
-Soon after that, I heard wonderful things about Bright Inventions (and [Ula](/about-us/ula/) in particular) from a friend, so I decided to submit my application.
+Soon after that, **I heard wonderful things about Bright Inventions (and [Ula](/about-us/ula/) in particular)** from a friend, so I decided to submit my application.
 This happened over four years ago. 🙂 Now I cannot imagine another career path for me.

+## How would you sum up these 4 years at Bright Inventions?

+I can say that it has been a period of rapid and profound learning.
+I don't just mean technical knowledge, but I've also deeply dived into the business aspects of software development.

+**It's remarkable how quickly I gained a substantial amount of trust**.
+During my second month here, I already experienced a sense of freedom combined with responsibility.
+I have always been a person who ensures meeting all deadlines and who self-imposes a goal-oriented working model.
+It's wonderful that the team at Bright Inventions quickly recognized that and almost immediately placed their trust in me.

+## What are the biggest challenges you faced during these last 4 years?

+One of them occurred shortly after I joined Bright Inventions.
+I became a part of a highly rewarding project that aimed to **build a solution for humanitarian aid**.
+It felt amazing to build software that impacts and improves people’s lives.
+However, it wasn't easy.
+I had to learn a lot of new things quickly. **It was the first time I worked on integrating peripheral devices and implemented biometric authentication methods**.

+Another challenge was quite satisfying too. **My colleagues and I had the opportunity to build the entire architecture from scratch for a new Android app** we were supposed to create for our client.
+We were trusted to choose the right technologies.
+We aimed to implement everything new that Android had to offer, including Jetpack Compose and multi-module architecture.

+**We spent several months establishing the right architecture, but it was worth it**.
+Sometimes, when you opt for the newest technologies, you may face challenges due to their immaturity.
+In this case, we tackled the challenge smartly, making decisions that now contribute to the project's smooth functionality.
+Adding new features to this app is a pleasure, not only from my experience but also from the experiences of other developers who were part of this project.

+## Having owned a business, does it help you with daily interactions with our clients?